 When operators contain any form of state, this state must be part of the snapshots as well.

 Operators snapshot their state at the point in time when they have received all snapshot barriers from their input streams, and before emitting the barriers to their output streams.
-At that point, all updates to the state from records before the barriers have been made, and no updates that depend on records from after the barriers have been applied.
+At that point, all updates to the state from records before the barriers will have been made, and no updates that depend on records from after the barriers have been applied.
 Because the state of a snapshot may be large, it is stored in a configurable state backend.
 By default, this is the JobManager’s memory, but for production use a distributed reliable storage should be configured (such as HDFS).
 After the state has been stored, the operator acknowledges the checkpoint, emits the snapshot barrier into the output streams, and proceeds.

 The resulting snapshot now contains: